-154 3.
-Affected Environment 3.23 Wildlife Resources Other Special Status Wildlife Table 3.23-2 lists other special status wildlife that were not detected and are not expected to occur in the PSEGS BRSA.
-These additional species were considered to have a lower potential for occurrence on the PSEGS site than the species discussed above because the general or micro- habitats known to support them were not found on the site, and/or because there are no known occurrences in the project vicinity.
-Palen Solar Electric Generating System Draft SEIS 3.23-11 July 2013
+3. Affected Environment 3.23 Wildlife Resources Other Special Status Wildlife Table 3.23-2 lists other special status wildlife that were not detected and are not expected to occur in the PSEGS BRSA.
+These additional species were considered to have a lower potential for occurrence on the PSEGS site than the species discussed above because the general or micro- habitats known to support these additional species were not found on the site, and/or because there are no known occurrences in the project vicinity.
+Palen Solar Electric Generating System Draft SEIS 3.23-11 July 2013.